Lyxnn10/paraguay-articulo/README.md

 <h2> What will come?</h2>

 - Videos of Paraguay (Nature, Cities, etc.)
-- The Text
+- The Text of the article
-- Pictures with the Text
+- Pictures with the Text of the article